 Benefits of U.S. citizenship

-A U.S. citizen living in Canada who is considering renouncing their U.S. citizenship should first ask themselves a very important and logical question.
+A U.S. citizen living abroad who is considering renouncing their U.S. citizenship should first ask themselves a very important and logical question.
 What am I giving up by renouncing my U.S. citizenship?
 Or put more selfishly, what is my U.S. citizenship doing for me?
-If the benefits of your U.S. citizenship outweigh the compliance and potential estate and gift tax costs that come with it, than renouncing may not be best for you.
+If the benefits of your U.S. citizenship outweigh the compliance and potential estate and gift tax costs that come with it, then renouncing may not be best for you.

 Philosophical and patriotic reasons aside, there are a number of general benefits afforded to every U.S. citizen no matter where they are located in the world.
 The following are some of the main benefits of retaining U.S. citizenship that should be considered by anyone thinking of renouncing: